Which Drum Scanners?

 Over the last decade, we have tested nearly every drum scanner and flatbed scanner available and it’s fair to say that the results have been a bit of a mixed bag.
 There are definitely ‘poor’ drum scanners out there and there are many that excel at one aspect or another.
 Many drum scanners advertise their resolution as 11,000 dpi and more, however if you test with a resolution chart it turns out that nearly all of them are below 6000dpi and many below 5000dpi.
 These highest resolution scanners had a trade off as well as most exhibited exaggerated grain – not only does this obscure detail but it greatly limits the amount of sharpening you can apply to a scan.

-In practise, most scans are made at 2000dpi for 5×4 film and 4000dpi for medium format and what is more important for our customers is which scanner provides the best results for making prints at these resolutions.
+In practice, most scans are made at 2000dpi for 5×4 film and 4,000dpi for medium format and what is more important for our customers is which scanner provides the best results for making prints at these resolutions.
 In our tests, it was the Heidelberg Primescan that produced the best balance of low noise/grain, good shadow recovery and best sharpness at typical scanning resolutions.
-For these reasons we purchased a Heidelberg Primescan 8200 & 8400.
+For these reasons, we purchased a Heidelberg Primescan 8200 & 8400.

 Debunking Heidelberg Myths

 If you read about Heidelberg drum scanners you will sometimes find people suggesting that they have various problems.
 For instance, it is suggested that they aren’t good at scanning negatives, transparency scans are noisy, it hasn’t got a good resolution because of its “aperture” and it is limited in the size of scans it is capable of.